 As One Fire Consumes Another, Winner of the Orison Poetry Prize, judged by Vandana Khanna, Orison Books, April 2, 2019

-Skin Memory, Winner of the Backwaters Prize, judged by Kwame Dawes, Backwaters Press, September 2019
+Skin Memory, Winner of the Backwaters Prize, judged by Kwame Dawes, University of Nebraska Press, September 2019

 One of the most original books of poetry I have read in decades. —Sean Thomas Dougherty